Turtledover/DistributedMarket/README.md

 * Before the user machine is added, make sure you run the command `docker network connect distributedmarket_static-network <container_id>` so that the user machine can access other docker containers.
 * Install the python package in the new ubuntu container: `apt update && apt install python3-pip -y`.
 * Manually run the `init_worker.py` script to add user machine to the cluster.
-* [TBD] The first connection with master node required yes/no. (current config is not very secure)
 - [TBD] The subprocess.Popen() based ssh session may fail randomly.
-- [TBD] If the python script works well with the desktop app, add the argument list to the python script.

 # DB model design
 1. User